hyotang666/trivial-formatter/README.md

 $ ros install hyotang666/trivial-formatter
 ```

-To load trivial-formatter to running lisp environment, evaluate below in the repl.
+To load trivial-formatter to running lisp environment, evaluate below in the REPL.

 ```lisp
 * (ql:quickload :trivial-formatter)